-Note: All post-intensive assignments need to be completed by December 1 by 11:59 PM, except the final exam, which is due December 8 by 11:59 PM.
+Note: All post-intensive assignments are due November 23 by 11:59 PM, except the final exam, which is due December 7 by 11:59 PM.

-1. CLASS PROJECT: PP Presentation
+1. CLASS PROJECT: PwerPoint (PP) Presentation

 This assignment asks you to prepare a PP presentation on a preselected audience of your choice, e.g., a youth group, congregation, evangelistic audience, a seminar for your leaders, etc. Here are the directions: